TristanLecourtois/tristanlecourtois/README.md

 ---

-I'm a CS Student with a strong background in Python, TensorFlow, PyTorch, scikit-learn, statistics, and linear algebra.
-During my studies, I worked on deep learning projects like Text2SQL model or image classification with convolutional neural networks.
+I'm a CS Student with a strong background in Python, PyTorch, scikit-learn, statistics, and linear algebra.
+During my studies, I worked on deep learning projects like Text2SQL model or an ML-based self-diagnostic tool for endometriosis.
 I'm passionate about AI and want to apply my skills to build innovative products and services.

 - 🔭 I'm into NLP, Machine Learning, Data Science.
-- 🌱 I’m currently a MSc CS Student at Mines Saint-Étienne
+- 🌱 I’m currently a MSc CS Student at ENS Paris-Saclay (MVA) and Mines Saint-Étienne
-- ⚡ Check out my portfolio site [tristanlecourtois.com](https://tristanlecourtois.github.io) for all my projects and and my works.
+- ⚡ Check out my portfolio site [tristanlecourtois.com](https://tristanlecourtois.github.io) for all my projects and some thoughts about AI.